kidaa/development-resources/development-roadmap/README.md

-david K email:
+### Suggestions from David Kastrup's email:

+#### Bachelor:

-Bachelor: rewrite and benchmark skyline algorithms according to specs
+* rewrite and benchmark skyline algorithms according to specs

-          convert to GUILEv2 (that one's more like a term paper).
+* convert to GUILEv2 (that one's more like a term paper).

+#### Master:

-master: derive, prove and corrobate the asymptotic behavior of former
+* derive, prove and corrobate the asymptotic behavior of former

-        refactor and create framework for outputs, adding XML output
+* refactor and create framework for outputs, adding XML output

-        refactor page output, adding several examples for user-defined page layouts (with footnote layers suitable for critical typesetting)
+* refactor page output, adding several examples for user-defined page layouts (with footnote layers suitable for critical typesetting)

-        redesign and refactor engraver layers
+* redesign and refactor engraver layers

+#### Phd:

-Phd:    design optimization specification framework, migration strategy,
-        bind page breaking into it, start migrating engravers
+* design optimization specification framework, migration strategy, bind page breaking into it, start migrating engravers

 And quite a bit more.
 There is always the diffuse

-Bachelor:
-        benchmark a whole lot and improve the hotspots until deadline approaches
+* benchmark a whole lot and improve the hotspots until deadline approaches

 ### MusicXML